-Trusts also need to be registered with H M Revenue & Customs, who will issue an annual tax return to the trustees if there will be income and/or capital gains to declare.
-The trustees will need to calculate the tax due, and pay this from the trust funds.
+Trusts may also need to complete and submit annual Self-Assessment tax returns if there will be income and/or capital gains to declare.
+The trustees will need to calculate the tax due and pay this from the trust funds.
 The rate of tax that the trust pays will depend on whether it is discretionary or not, as shown below:

-Dividends Other income 38.1% 45% Non-discretionary 7.5% 20%
+Dividends Other income

+Discretionary 39.35% 45%

+Non-discretionary 8.75% 20%

-Discretionary trusts do also benefit from a 'standard rate band' of £1,000.
-Income up to this level is taxed at the basic rate (i.e. 7.5% for dividends or 20% for other income).
+Discretionary trusts do also benefit from a 'standard rate band' (typically £1,000).
+Income up to this level is taxed at the basic rate (i.e. 8.75% for dividends and 20% for other income).

-When a trust beneficiary receives income from the trust, they then receive a credit for the tax already suffered by the trust.
-This means that the beneficiary will often be able to reclaim all or part of the tax that the trust has suffered from HMRC.
+When a beneficiary receives income from the trust, they then receive a credit for the tax already suffered by the trust.
+This means that, depending on the circumstances, either the beneficiary will often be able to reclaim all or part of the tax that the trust has suffered from HMRC, or they will be due to pay further tax on the income.